AtlasBuggy/atlasbuggy/examples/camera_demos/video_demo.md

 viewer.subscribe(Update(viewer.capture_tag, video))
 ```

 Let me explain what's going on.
-CameraViewerWithTrackbar requires a subscription which is explicitly defined in its constructor (atlasbuggy/cameras/viewer/trackbar.py and see for yourself).
+CameraViewer requires a subscription which is explicitly defined in its constructor (atlasbuggy/cameras/viewer/trackbar.py and see for yourself).
 A subscription is essential a data pipe that two data streams share.
 When the viewer "subscribes" to the video player, the viewer is now listening for data from the video player.

 Update is a subscription type that defines one possible relationship these two streams can have.
 This subscription type acts like a mailbox.
 The video player "posts" one frame of the video in the mailbox.
 The viewer sees that there is something new in the mailbox so it "get"'s it.
 Get and post are the names of methods used in this process.
 If the video player adds a new frame before the viewer can grab it, the video player discards the old frame and replaces it with a new one.
 This is so the viewer doesn't get behind when displaying frames.

-capture\_tag is a property of CameraViewerWithTrackbar.
+capture\_tag is a property of CameraViewer.
 Most data streams define the subscription tag with \<something\>_tag.
 Check the stream's documentation for that.

 The last step is to tell the robot to run.
 ```python